Join the Global Breast Cancer Movement

 Diagnostic Mammogram

-A mammogram used to further evaluate a breast problem/symptom or an abnormal finding from a screening mammogram, a clinical breast exam or clinical symptoms.
-It involves two or more X-ray views per breast.
+A mammogram used to check symptoms of breast cancer (such as a lump) or an abnormal finding on a screening mammogram or clinical breast exam.
+It involves 2 or more views of the breast.

 Diagnostic Radiologist (Radiologist)